AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson4.rst

          }; // Driver folder§

-This is much like what we have seen before.
-The folder contains two
+The folder contains two objects named "ShoulderMotion" and "ElbowMotion", belonging to the "AnyKinEqSimpleDriver" class.

-objects: ShoulderMotion and ElbowMotion.
-Each of these is of class AnyKinEqSimpleDriver.
-A driver is really nothing but a mathematical function of time.
-The AnyKinEqSimpleDriver is particularly simple in that starts at some position at time = 0 and increases or decreases at a constant velocity from there.
-These two drivers are attached to joints, and therefore they drive joint rotations.
+An "AnyKinEqSimpleDriver" constrains the position of given measures to a given value at time = 0, and changes this position at constant velocity thereon.

+These measures supplied to these drivers -  drivers are attached to joints, and therefore they drive joint rotations.
 But the same driver class could also be used to drive translations, for instance the cartesian position of a point.